Cymraeg

 Evaluation and improvement activities

 Robust self-evaluation by schools is fundamental to the new arrangements.
-We have co-constructed the ‘national resource: evaluation and improvement’ to support schools in undertaking robust, evidence-based, self-evaluation.
+We have co-constructed the ‘Evaluation and improvement resource (NR:EI)’ to support schools in undertaking robust, evidence-based, self-evaluation.

 To determine schools’ improvement priorities and support, effective self-evaluation will be complemented by professional dialogue between schools, local authorities, diocesan authorities where relevant, and regional consortia.
 Informed by this, all schools will have a single school development plan they are working towards.
 This term, ‘school development plan’ is consistent with School Development Plans Regulations and is interchangeable with ‘school improvement plan’.